 This book is an important reminder than standing together, a community can resist, preserve, and oppose bigotry, fear, and discrimination.
 A reminder that we can accomplish so much when we work as a community.
 I found it inspirational and challenging.
 Would Americans make the same choice to stand up for another's rights and freedoms?

-- Read Snow Treasure by Marie McSwigan, and talk about the Danish children's role in helping resist the Nazis.
+- Pair with Snow Treasure by Marie McSwigan, and talk about the Danish children's role in helping resist the Nazis.

 This post is part of a series by authors and KidLit bloggers called Perfect Picture Book Fridays.
 For more picture book suggestions see Susanna Leonard Hill's Perfect Picture Books.